K. H. CANOBI IS A WRITER OF FICTION FOR CHILDREN AND YOUNG ADULTS

 "A spectacular, fast-paced read! . . .
 Rating 5/5" Chemicalbookdragon

-Chad Robertson, Year nine coordinator, Waverley Christian College, Narre Warren South.
+Chad Robertson Year 9 Coordinator, Waverley Christian College, Narre Warren South .

-Katherine Canobi runs interactive writing workshops.
-She is also keen to talk to groups of all ages and sizes about writing Mindcull and topics such as creative writing tips, building future worlds, the writing process, story structure, starting out and persevering as an author, experiences of the publishing industry, the role of creativity and imagination in reading and writing, and the impact of technology on how we develop as individuals and form authentic relationships.
-If you would like her to speak at your event, school, library or writing group, please contact email@example.com
+Katherine Canobi runs interactive workshops and gives presentations in person, online, and via video conference.
+She is keen to talk to groups of all ages and sizes about topics such as writing Mindcull, creative writing tips, building future worlds, the writing process, story structure, starting out and persevering as an author, experiences of the publishing industry, creativity and imagination in reading and writing, and the impact of technology on how we develop.
+If you would like her to speak at your event, school, library, or writing group, please contact firstname.lastname@example.org.

 (No agency fee applies.)